Foehammer82/Grug-Discord-Agent/README.md

 - **Text Responses**: Can respond in discord chats when users @mention the agent, or when DM'd.
 - **Listens In Voice Chat**: Listens to voice chat and responds intelligently.
+- **AoN Integration**: Can look up rules and information from the Archives of Nethys (AoN) for Pathfinder.
+- **Dice Roller**: Can roll dice and provide results in chat.
+- **Image Generation**: Can generate images based on text prompts.

 ## Adding Grug to Your Server